tessel/tessel.io/README.md

 First you must be sure to have [heroku toolbelt](https://toolbelt.heroku.com/) installed.

-Make sure that you have these remotes to your local git clone.
+Make sure that you have these remotes to your local git clone (yes, these are legacy URLs).

 ```
 git remote add heroku https://git.heroku.com/technical-io.git